In the Ear

 The general idea behind Lyric is good and Phonak should be applauded for their valiant effort.
 The price is ridiculously expensive.
 Whilst there is a convenience factor in not having to change the batteries there is a greater inconvenience factor by having to visit your audiologist every 12 weeks minimum.
 If you rely on your hearing aids then you may come unstuck when the battery stops working or the aids need to be removed as they cannot be reinserted.
 The technology is analogue and the sound processing is very basic.

 If you’re looking for an invisible hearing aid then there are lots to choose from.
-Read our article about CIC hearing aids here In this article, we talk about some great examples of CIC hearing aids on the market -all including great innovative technology and are virtually the same size as the Lyric, if not smaller.
+Read our article about CIC hearing aids here.
+In this article, we talk about some great examples of CIC hearing aids on the market -all including great innovative technology and are virtually the same size as the Lyric, if not smaller.

 I wonder just how many of these people go on to subscribe to Lyric and how many choose to get a digital hearing aid.
 Phonak would no doubt benefit either way so perhaps the real benefit of a Lyric is that it generates interest.
 Is it Holy grail of hearing aids?
 Perhaps not but by the fact that you’ve read this review suggests that the Lyric has perhaps done its job and done it very well.

-Managing Director & founder of Hearing Aid UK, with over 20 years of audiology experience and a member of the British Society of Hearing Aid Audiologists Council (BSHAA) between 2015-2020.
+Paul Harrison is an audiology expert at Hearing Aid UK, with over 20 years of audiology experience and a member of the British Society of Hearing Aid Audiologists Council (BSHAA) between 2015 - 2020.

 Do not spend hundreds of pounds without getting a second opinion from us.